julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ---

-Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct. **The original first responders were witches, midwives, and grandmothers** — women who knew what to rub on a sting, steep for a fever, or smear on a burn.
+Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct. **The original first responders were witches, midwives, and grandmothers**.
+These women knew what to rub on a sting, steep for a fever, or smear on a burn.

-Call it folk herbalism, witchcraft, or old country know-how — **these remedies were meant to work**.
+Call it folk herbalism, witchcraft, or old country know-how, but **these remedies were meant to work**.

 It was the kind of healing that smells, stains your fingers, and works better than you'd expect.

 **These treatments passed from grandmother to granddaughter.** Others came in dreams.

-This is your **folk herbal first aid guide** — time to take notes from witches and generational healers.
+This is your **folk herbal first aid guide**, time to take notes from witches and generational healers.

 ---